sanyaade-buildtools/ferret/README.md

 == 10
 ```

 We pushed 10 to the stack, then we created a new lexical environment in which we popped the top of the stack (10) and bound it to `x`.
 We then pushed the value of `x` in the body of the scope.
 When popping values into a lexical environment, the right-most identifier denotes the top of the stack:

 ```
 10 2 let x y -> x y **
 == 100.
 ```

-As you can see, `x` was bound to 10 and `y` was bound to 2 in the above example.
+Lexical environment can only be created at the top-level or at the top-level of a definition and not within a control-flow statement.

 ## Block Closures